carsondipan/pet-social-app/README.md

 ## Description
 Pet Social App is a photo sharing social networking service that allows users to upload media that cab be

 shared publicly with followers.
 Users can browse other users content, like photos, and follow

- git other users to add their content to a personal feed.
+other users to add their content to a personal feed.
 ***